Mass: Phenomena

 The mass of an object determines its acceleration in the presence of an applied force.
 The inertia and the inertial mass describe this property of physical bodies at the qualitative and quantitative level respectively.
 According to Newton's second law of motion, if a body of fixed mass m is subjected to a single force F, its acceleration a is given by F/m.
 A body's mass also determines the degree to which it generates and is affected by a gravitational field.
 If a first body of mass m_{A} is placed at a distance r (center of mass to center of mass) from a second body of mass m_{B}, each body is subject to an attractive force F_{g} = Gm_{A}m_{B}/r^{2}, where G = 6.67×10^-11 N⋅kg^{−2}⋅m^{2} is the "universal gravitational constant".
 This is sometimes referred to as gravitational mass.
 Repeated experiments since the 17th century have demonstrated that inertial and gravitational mass are identical; since 1915, this observation has been incorporated a priori in the equivalence principle of general relativity.

 Units of mass

 The kilogram is one of the seven SI base units.

-The International System of Units (SI) unit of mass is the kilogram (kg).
-The kilogram is 1000 grams (g), and was first defined in 1795 as the mass of one cubic decimetre of water at the melting point of ice.
-However, because precise measurement of a cubic decimetre of water at the specified temperature and pressure was difficult, in 1889 the kilogram was redefined as the mass of a metal object, and thus became independent of the metre and the properties of water, this being a copper prototype of the grave in 1793, the platinum Kilogramme des Archives in 1799, and the platinum–iridium International Prototype of the Kilogram (IPK) in 1889.